 7. Kitchen Garden Layout

-What’s more exciting than having a nature-provided kitchen in your backyard?
-You can pick your favorite greens, veggies, and fruits during their seasons for free!
-And as a plus, this kitchen garden also lowers carbon emissions used during farming and transporting the food to your plate.
+Imagine having a nature-provided kitchen in your backyard!
+Pick your favorite greens, veggies, and fruits for free during their seasons.
+This kitchen garden also lowers carbon emissions from farming and transportation.

 8. Small Raised Bed Garden with Companion Plants

-Remember to provide a distance between the beds so that pests and disease transmission do not occur if you are dealing with one.
-Also, install wooden stakes around to support the vining plants and grow flowers or herbs to get rid of pests.
-We recommend covering the soil around beds with gravel to prevent runoff and to keep this area neat and clean.
+Maintain distance between beds to prevent pest and disease spread.
+Install wooden stakes for vining plants and grow flowers or herbs to deter pests.
+Cover the soil with gravel to prevent runoff and keep the area clean.

 9. Sustainable Backyard Setting